Oblique transition in hypersonic double-wedge flow: Transition to turbulence

 \subsection{Towards a turbulent compressible boundary layer}

-We next utilize data from our DNS to examine first- and second-order statistics as the boundary layer approaches fully turbulent regime and quantify changes caused by the emergence of multiple spatial and temporal scales in the latter stages of transition.
+To illustrate the onset of turbulence, we also examine first- and second-order statistics in the latter stages of transition.
 At a given streamwise location, we report statistics in terms of the inner coordinate $\eta^{+}$ which is obtained by non-dimensionalizing the wall-normal coordinate with the local viscous length $\delta_{\nu}$.
 Figure~\ref{fig:turb_mean}(a) shows the mean streamwise velocity $u^{+}$ non-dimensionalized by the local friction velocity $u_{\tau}$.
 The mean profile is obtained by averaging in time over $2 L_{x}/u_{\infty}$ and in the spanwise direction over the extent of the computational domain $L_{z}$.
 In the presence of density variation along the compressible boundary layer, we utilize the Van-Driest transformation,

 to compare the transitional velocity profiles with the `log-law' observed in incompressible turbulent boundary layers~\citep{white2006viscous}, where $\braket{\cdot}$ denotes averaging over time and spanwise direction, and $\braket{\rho}_{w}$ is the mean density at the wall.
 A fully developed turbulent boundary layer is characterized by the presence of the viscous sublayer close to the wall ($\eta^{+} < 10$), where ${u^+_{c}} = \eta^+$, and further away from the wall the mean velocity obeys the log-law,